alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 Before being able to interact with an OpenID Provider a Relying Party must register with the provider.
 During this process the following information, as a minimum, will be exchanged:

 1. The URIs of the OpenID Provider's authorization, token and user endpoints.
+2. An issuer identifier identifying the OpenID Provider.
-2. A client identifier uniquely identifying the Relying Party.
+4. A client identifier uniquely identifying the Relying Party.
 3. The Relying Party's redirection URIs to which responses may be redirected.
-4. A client authentication mechanism and associated credentials.
+5. A client authentication mechanism and associated credentials.

 ## Authentication Request